Annapurna in the Monsoon Day 4: Glimpses of Fishtail Mountain

 Chomrong: The Village on a Slope

-The fog lay upon us always, and so I did not see Machapuchare peak again that day.
+The fog lay upon us always, so I did not see Machapuchare peak again that day.

 Architecture in Annapurna: then and now

-I remembered something Devi told me on the first day, when I asked her about the blue metal sidings that were prevalent in building construction.
-The newer buildings, especially the ones built after the earthquake, were made with lighter wood and sided with the blue material as protection against the weather.
-Maybe with cemented bricks too.
+I remembered something Devi told me on the first day, when I asked her about the blue metal sidings that were prevalent in contemporary Annapurna architecture.
+The newer buildings, especially the ones built after the earthquake, were made with lighter wood and sided with the blue material as protection against the weather, sometimes also with cemented bricks.

 Checking in at the TIMS checkpoint

-Devi instructed Seema to walk onward with me, while she dealt with the TIMS paperwork.
+Devi instructed Seema to walk with me, while she went ahead to dealt with the TIMS paperwork.
 Chomrong was a trekker's checkpoint, like Ghorepani.
-She hurried onward, revealing reserves of strength that was otherwise hidden.
+She hurried onward, revealing reserves of strength that was previously hidden.